Skip to main content

 Screenshot of a repository header showing the tabs.
 The "Settings" tab is highlighted by a dark orange outline.

-4. Under "Code security and analysis", to the right of "Dependabot version updates", click Enable to allow Dependabot to initiate version updates.
+4. Under "Code security", to the right of "Dependabot version updates", click Enable to allow Dependabot to initiate version updates.

 Checking the status of version updates